slarmoo/.github/profile/essentials/startUpSpec/startUpSpec.md

 ## Grading Rubric

-- 20% - Proper use of Markdown in README.md
+- 10% - Proper use of Markdown in README.md
 - 40% - A concise, compelling, elevator pitch in your README.md
 - 10% - Description of key features in your README.md
+- 30% - Description of how you will use each technology
 - 30% - One or more rough sketches of your application.
-Images must be embedded in your README.md.
+Images must be embedded in your README.md